lars-t-hansen/sint/BACKLOG.md

 This is a grab-bag of TODO items that are not yet prominent enough to make it into the issue tracker.
 Probably there are many more items that could go on this list.

-High-value MVP items are in README.md.
+All MVP backlog items are in the issue tracker.

 Also see many TODO comments in the source code.